learnk8s/learnk8s.io/src/terraformAks/content.md

 ARM templates describe a resource and its related dependencies.

-The templates are akin to JSON files and not particularly human friendly.
+The templates are akin to JSON files and not particularly human-friendly.

 Also, ARM lack advanced features such as keeping track of what's being deployed, dry runs, and the ability to modularise and reuse your code.

-If Pulumi gave you the extreme flexibility of writing your own code, ARM takes it away by giving you a semi static JSON file where you can dynamically inject variables.
+If Pulumi gave you the extreme flexibility of writing your own code, ARM takes it away by giving you a semi-static JSON file where you can dynamically inject variables.

 Azure Templates are made of two parts: